The Girl Who Loved Tom Gordon: Plot summary

-As she starts to take steps to survive by conserving what little food she has with her while consuming edible flora, Trisha's family return to their car without her and call the police to start a search.
+As Trisha starts attempting to stretch her meager supplies by consuming edible flora, her family return to their car and call the police.
 The rescuers search in the area around the path, but not as far as Trisha has gone.
 The girl decides to follow a creek because of what she read in Little House on the Prairie (though it soon turns into a swamp-like river), rationalizing that all bodies of water lead eventually to inhabited areas.

-As the cops stop searching for the night, she huddles up underneath a tree to rest.
-Eventually, a combination of fear, hunger, and thirst causes Trisha to hallucinate.
+As the cops stop searching for the night, Trisha huddles up underneath a tree to rest.
+Eventually, a combination of fear, hunger, and thirst causes her to hallucinate.
 She imagines several people from her life, as well as her hero, Tom Gordon, appearing to her.
-It's left unclear whether increasingly obvious signs of supernatural events in the woods are also hallucinations.

-Hours and soon days begin to pass, with Trisha wandering further into the woods.
-Eventually, Trisha begins to believe that she is headed for a confrontation with the God of the Lost, a wasp-faced evil entity who is hunting her down.
-Her trial becomes a test of a 9-year-old girl's ability to maintain sanity in the face of seemingly certain death.
-Wracked with pneumonia and near death, she comes upon a road, but just as she discovers signs of civilization, she's confronted by a bear, which she interprets as the God of the Lost in disguise.
+Days pass with Trisha wandering further into the woods.
+Eventually, she begins to believe that she is headed for a confrontation with the God of the Lost, a wasp-faced evil entity who is hunting her down.
+Her trial becomes a test of a girl's ability to maintain sanity in the face of seemingly certain death.
+Wracked with pneumonia and near death, she comes upon a road, but just as she discovers signs of civilization, she is confronted by a bear, which she interprets as the God of the Lost in disguise.
 Facing down her fear, she realizes it's the bottom of the ninth, and she must close the game.
 In imitation of Tom Gordon, she takes a pitcher's stance and throws her Walkman like a baseball, hitting the bear in the face, and startling it enough to make it back away.
 A hunter, who has come upon the confrontation between girl and beast, frightens the animal away and takes Trisha to safety, but Trisha knows that she earned her rescue.

 Trisha wakes up in a hospital room.
 She finds her divorced parents and older brother waiting near her bedside.
 A nurse tells the girl's family that they must leave so that Trisha can rest because "her numbers are up and we don't want that".
 Her father is the last to leave.
 Before he does Trisha asks him to hand her a Red Sox hat (autographed by Tom Gordon) and she points towards the sky, just as Tom Gordon does when he closes a game.